tonnerre33/Livolo_EU_2Gang_1way/README.md

 I don't know for you, but i am pretty scared about fire with electronic in my walls.

-That's why i don't want to put any electronical card in my walls without case and this project has a one.
+That's why i don't want to put any electronical card in my walls without case and this switch has a one.

 ## More informations about the switch :